Wood Facade Panels

 Short Wood Panels

-Long cladding boards are preferred by many architects and builders, but short lengths can also look stylish.
-It creates a visually vibrant appearance to have thermal-ash cladding boards on a façade.
+Many architects and builders prefer long cladding boards, but short lengths can also look stylish.
+It creates a visually vibrant appearance by having thermal-ash cladding boards on a façade.
 Your home’s exterior walls will be enhanced by their rich brown tone and gorgeous wood grain, displaying natural hues and reflecting light.

 Bottom to Top

-The versatility of wood makes it one of the most sought-after materials for everything from decking, cladding, and roofing and can be used in interior design as well.
-Not only is wood versatile, but it also adds visual appeal and natural beauty to your home and almost all components of a building can be constructed from the same timber for a uniform appearance.
+The versatility of wood makes it one of the most sought-after materials for everything from decking, cladding, and roofing and it can be used in interior design as well.
+Not only is wood versatile, but it also adds visual appeal and natural beauty to your home.
+Almost all building components can be constructed from the same timber for a uniform appearance.

 Vertical timber boards can cover a facade and even continue on horizontal surfaces, such as decking, steps, and wooden pathways for uniformity.
 To create a feeling of unity, harmony, and belonging, colors such as thermo-ash can also be used in interior design.